A concussion is caused by a bump, blow or jolt to the head that can change the way your brain normally works.

 - Weakness, numbness or loss of coordination

 - One pupil (black part in the middle of the eye) is larger than the other

 - Unusual behavior

 - A sudden decline in mental status and alertness

 Most people with a concussion recover fully and quickly.
 For some people, however, symptoms may last for weeks or even months.

-According to Maine law, when a person shows any signs/symptoms of a concussion, he must be immediately removed from the activity he's participating in and not return to activity for the rest of the day.
+According to Maine law, when a person shows any signs/symptoms of a concussion following a blow or fall that causes the head and brain to move quickly back and forth, he must be immediately removed from the activity he's participating in and not return to activity for the rest of the day.